Praqma/kubernetes-ebook/chapter01.md

 # Chapter 1: Kubernetes introduction

-This chapter is all about what Kubernetes is.
+This chapter is meant to offer an introductory overview to Kubernetes.

-We would assume that you already know about what containers are, and what Docker is, and now you want to take the next logical step by moving to Kubernetes.
-We will give you a refresher anyway!
+It is assumed that the reader already knows what containers are, what Docker is, and wants to take the next logical step by looking at Kubernetes.
+But, if your memory is a bit rusty a quick refresher is provided anyway!

 ## The golden era of virtual machines:
-Before containers came along, we all used virtual machines to setup different (guest) operating systems running on top of main operating system of our computer.
-XEN, KVM, VMWare, VirtualBox, Microsoft Virtual PC and later Hyper-V are few popular virtualization solutions.
-Virtual machines allowed us to slice the resources of our computer, mainly RAM and CPU - and hard drive, and give it to different virtual machines connected through a virtual network on that physical machine.
-This was so because most of the time people were using barely 5-10% of the resources of a given physical machine.
+Before containers came along we all used virtual machines to setup different (guest) operating systems that ran on top of the main operating system of our computer.
+XEN, KVM, VMWare, VirtualBox, Microsoft Virtual PC and later Hyper-V are a few popular virtualization solutions.
+Virtual machines allowed us to slice the resources of our computer, mainly RAM, CPU, and hard drive, and give it to different virtual machines connected through a virtual network on a physical machine.
+This development came about because most of the time people were using barely 5-10% of the resources of a given physical machine.
 Virtual machines were cool, and saved a lot of money for a lot of people!
-All of a sudden all that wasted hardware resources on each physical server were being utilized by multiple virtual machines.
-There is something called a vitualization ration, which is ratio of physical server and the number of VMs running on it.
-With virtualization people achieved 1:20 and more!
+All of the wasted hardware resources on each physical server were now being utilized by multiple virtual machines.
+There is something called a vitualization ratio which is the number of VMs running on a physical server.
+With virtualization people achieved 1:20 and sometimes more!

-The downside of virtualization was (still is) that each VM would need a full OS installation.
-Each VM running on one physical machine just shares hardware resources and nothing else.
-So a full OS was the only way to go.
-Which may be an advantage too, as it was possible to have Windows and Linux VMs on the same physical hardware.
-Though the full OS is what makes VM very bulky in software sense.
-So if one had to run only a small web server say Apache, or Nginx, a full (albeit minimal) installation of Linux OS is required.
+The downside of virtualization was (still is) that each VM requires a full OS installation.
+Each VM running on a physical machine shares only the hardware resources and nothing else, so a full OS was the only solution.
+This can be advantageous as it allows for Windows and Linux VMs on the same physical hardware, but the full OS is what makes VM very bulky in a software sense.
+Therefore, if you have to run only a small web server on say, Apache, or Nginx, a full (albeit minimal) installation of Linux OS is required.

-In terms of automation, VMs pose a challenge of requiring full fledge provisioning software, and configuration managers which are required to automate the installation of multipe VMs on one or more physical machines.
+In terms of automation VMs pose a significant challenge; fully fledged provisioning software and configuration managers which are required to automate the installation of multipe VMs on one or more physical machines are required.

-So the itch that "why do I need a full blown OS just to run Apache?" , soon resulted in discovery of a solution to this (itch).
-Linux Kernel 2.6.24 introduced cgroups (Control Groups) , and LXC - Linux Containers, was born, first released in August 2008.
+But, people began to ask "why do I need a full blown OS just to run Apache?" and before long a solution was found that eliminated this requirement.
+Linux Kernel 2.6.24 introduced cgroups (Control Groups) and LXC - Linux Containers - was born and first released in August 2008.

-LXC provides operating system-level virtualization through a virtual environment that has its own process and network space, instead of creating a full-fledged virtual machine.
+Instead of creating a fully-fledged virtual machine LXC provides operating system-level virtualization through a virtual environment that has its own process and network space.
 LXC relies on the Linux kernel cgroups functionality.
-It also relies on other kinds of namespace isolation functionality - such as network namespaces, which were developed and integrated into the mainline Linux kernel.
+It also relies on other kinds of namespace isolation functionality, such as network namespaces, which were developed and integrated into the mainline Linux kernel.

-With LXC, it was suddenly possible to run just the piece of software you wanted to run in an isolated (sort of change-rooted) environment, by just having enough supporting libarires in the container, and sharing the Linux kernel from the host OS running on the physical machine.
-So, to run Apache, one does not need to have a full blown linux OS anymore!
+With LXC it became possible to run only the required piece of software in an isolated (sort of change-rooted) environment by having just enough supporting libraries in the container, and by sharing the Linux kernel from the host OS running on the physical machine.
+So, to run Apache, a full blown linux OS was no longer needed!

-In 2013, Docker seazed the opportunity by creating a very usable and user-friendly container (image) format around LXC and provided necessary tooling to create, and manage containers on Linux OS.
-This brought Docker to limelight, and actually made Docker so popular that many people mistakenly think that Docker is the software (or company) which brough them containers.
-This is of-course not true.
+In 2013 Docker seized the opportunity to create a very usable and user-friendly container (image) format around LXC and provided the necessary tooling to create and manage containers on Linux OS.
+This brought Docker into the limelight and made them so popular that many people mistakenly think that Docker is the software (or company) which invented containers.
+This is, of course, not true.
 Docker just made it super easy to use containers.

-With that, all of a sudden the golden era of VMs came to an end, and the golden era of containers started.
+The golden era of VMs came to an end, and the golden era of containers started.

 # Docker Containers

 Best explained from Docker's own web pages:

->Docker containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, >system libraries – anything you can install on a server.
-This guarantees that it will always run the same, regardless of the environment it is >running in.
+>Docker containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
+This guarantees that it will always run the same, regardless of the environment it is running in.

-Docker uses the resource isolation features of the Linux kernel such as cgroups and kernel namespaces, and a union-capable file system such as aufs and others to allow independent "containers" to run within a single Linux instance, avoiding the overhead of starting and maintaining virtual machines.
+Docker uses the resource isolation features of the Linux kernel, such as cgroups and kernel namespaces, and a union-capable file system such as aufs and others to allow independent "containers" to run within a single Linux instance, avoiding the overhead of starting and maintaining virtual machines.
 This helps Docker to provide an additional layer of abstraction and automation of operating-system-level virtualization on Linux.

-So running Apache web server on some (physical or virtual) Linux computer would be as simple as:
+So running an Apache web server on some (physical or virtual) Linux computer would be as simple as:

 ```
 [kamran@kworkhorse kamran]$ docker run -p 80:80 -d httpd